chrissuu/bleu_fix/_posts/2024-08-07-hinge-maxxing.md

 This is where Gale-Shapley will first be used.
 Your Hinge "recommended" feed will be comprised of your most compatible (stable) matching, based on these precomputed preference lists.

-One problem, though: Gale-Shapley will only output one matching!
-This is inconsistent with what we know about Hinge: that is, Hinge gives you a feed of people / potential partners.
+One problem though: Gale-Shapley will only output one matching!
+This is inconsistent with what we know about Hinge.
+That is, Hinge gives you a *feed* of people / potential partners.
 So how do we get more potential partners?

 This is where ML plays a significant role: depending on who you interact with, your preference list will be updated and Gale-Shapley will be recomputed on these new preference lists.
 When preference lists are updated, the stable matching outputted by Gale-Shapley will also change due to the large userbase of Hinge.